Rivsen/firefox-json-boomark-read/README.md

 this tool support cli and web both:

 ```
-with cli : php readbookmark.php <json-file-url> > bookmark.txt "This will echo with <bookmark-title> -> <bookmark-url>"
+with cli : php readbookmark.php > bookmark.txt "This will echo with <bookmark-title> -> <bookmark-url>"
 with web : http://example.com/path/to/script/readbookmark.php   "This will echo with html tag: <a href=<bookmark-url> > <bookmark-title> </a>"
 ```

-this is a simple script for fast read json backup file, some bug I will fix if I'm not too busy.
+this is a simple script for fast read json backup file, and I will fix these bugs in my spare time.
 If you want push your request, just email me !

 ## Futures ##